RSS Feed

 In Bibury

-After breakfast we drive to Bibury to begin our first hike -I am nervous about driving on the left hand side, not to mention the roundabouts.
-Bibury is a beautiful little Cotswolds village with a river running through it.
-We park and begin our 6 mile walk through completely entrancing countryside – small woods, rolling hills, tiny streams.
-The weather is incredible: blue skies, sunshine, warm – we start off in jackets, end up in t-shirts.
-This walk takes about 2-l/2 hours.
+After breakfast we drove to Bibury to begin our first hike – Bibury is a beautiful little Cotswolds village with a river running through it.
+I was so nervous about driving on the left hand side, not to mention fielding the roundabouts.
+But we made it to the parking lot, and began our 6 mile walk through completely entrancing countryside – small woods, rolling hills, tiny streams.
+The weather was incredible: blue skies, sunshine, warm – we started off in jackets, ended up in t-shirts.
+This walk took about 2-l/2 hours.

 Another Bibury view

-It takes us back into Bibury by a different footpath, where we have lunch at The Swan Hotel, an historic old ivy-covered hotel overlooking the river.
-Diane has carrot soup, I have chicken tikka and chips!
-After this repaste, we drive to Burford to begin our second hike, which takes about three hours.
-All told, we hike about twelve miles today – nice!
+It took us back into Bibury by a different footpath, where we had lunch at The Swan Hotel, an historic old ivy-covered hotel overlooking the river.
+Diane had carrot soup, I had chicken tikka and chips!
+After this repaste, we drove to Burford to begin our second hike, which took about three hours.
+All told, we hiked about twelve miles today – nice!

 Walking through fields of golden wheat

-This particular hike is through fields of wheat cut for the winter – the imagery is gorgeous…then it’s back roads, and copses, til we reach a narrow river called the Windrush, where we see beautiful white swans.
+This particular hike was through fields of wheat cut for the winter – the imagery was gorgeous…then it’s back roads, and copses, til we reached a narrow river called the Windrush, where we saw enchanting white swans.

 A swan on the Windrush

-We walk through companies of cows, sheaves of sheep, and pheasants galore!
-Then it’s on to Stowe-on-the Wolde, where we have a light dinner (salads with feta cheese and lots of ciabatta bread…)
+We walked through companies of cows, sheaves of sheep, and pheasants galore!
+Then it’s on to Stowe-on-the Wolde, where we had a light dinner (salads with feta cheese and lots of ciabatta bread…)

 The Swan Hotel in Bibury

-Back to Lowerfield Farm.
-It’s dark by this time.
+It was dark by this time, so back to Lowerfield Farm.
 The Cotswolds are beautiful, beautiful.
-I love Broadway and Bibury – beautifully small and lovely villages.
-I feel really tired tonight — stress and jet lag catching up with me!
+I love Broadway and Bibury – small and lovely iconic English villages.
+But I felt really tired — stress and jet lag catching up with me!

 Stanton, Stanway, Snowshill, Buckland and Laverton